Hieuaptechw/shop-snow/SETUP.md

 ## 3. Note

-- After downloading, extract the file and follow the steps outlined above.
+- After downloading and extracting the project, follow the steps outlined above to set up and run the project.